amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

    The reference tag or commit is stored in `ops/supabase/SUPABASE_DOCKER_REF`.
 When you need to upgrade Supabase, update that file to the desired tag, rerun the sync script, review the resulting diff (including `ops/supabase/lanes/latest-docker`), and commit the changes.
 The automation refuses to run if the directory or either file is missing, keeping the single source of truth anchored to the pinned Supabase release.
    During deploys the workflow automatically refreshes the referenced images with `docker compose --project-directory ops/supabase/lanes/latest-docker --env-file ops/supabase/lanes/<lane>.env -f ops/supabase/lanes/latest-docker-compose.yml pull` before services start, so keeping the synced directory up to date with the pinned release is enough to track upstream updates.
 3. **Provision lane environment files** (CI will also auto-provision on first run once the credentials are present):
    - Review or edit `ops/supabase/lanes/credentials.env`.
-Each lane entry defines the Postgres password plus the fallback Supabase admin role/password that the workflow will reuse.
-These values are required—if a password is missing the helper exits with an error instead of inventing one.
+Each lane entry defines the Postgres password plus the fallback Supabase admin role/password that the workflow can reuse.
+You can leave the superuser password blank when the database trusts passwordless connections; the provisioning helper will still emit a usable `SUPABASE_DB_URL` for the CLI.
    - Generate the per-lane env files (non-secret settings) straight from those committed credentials:
      ```bash
      ./scripts/supabase/provision_lane_env.sh main --pg-super-role supabase_admin